Getting a Car Loan After Bankruptcy

 Finding a Legitimate Car Loan Lender

 Finding a lender willing to give you a car loan is more difficult after bankruptcy.
 Start with your own bank, a credit union, or another bank.
-You should also consider checking with your bankruptcy attorney—he or she might have a list of legitimate lenders who provide car loans to people in bankruptcy or just out of bankruptcy.
+You should also consider checking with your bankruptcy attorney.
+Your lawyer might have a list of legitimate lenders who provide car loans to people in bankruptcy or just out of bankruptcy.

-If you cannot obtain a loan through a well-known bank and don't have recommendations from an attorney or other trusted source, be wary of companies offering car loans to people with poor credit.
+If you can't get a loan through a well-known bank and don't have recommendations from an attorney or other trusted source, be wary of companies offering car loans to people with poor credit.
 You can easily use online tools to see if you qualify for a car loan, but before you decide on a particular lender, be sure to thoroughly research the company.

-Fraudulent advertisements do make their way into the mail and other advertising venues, and phony or unscrupulous lenders tend to prey on those who have just emerged from bankruptcy.
-Do not give your Social Security number to any lender until you confirm that the lender is legitimate.
+Fraudulent advertisements sometimes make their way into the mail and other advertising venues, and phony or unscrupulous lenders tend to prey on those who have just emerged from bankruptcy.
+Don't give your Social Security number to any lender until you confirm that the lender is legitimate.

 How to Find a Legitimate Lender